Where communities of citizens are supported to be:

 SEL Chicago provides coaching, courses and training to support relationships that build connection.

-Kristin received her Bachelor's from Mount Holyoke College and is pursuing her Masters of Social Work at Erikson Institute with expected matericulation in 2018.
+Kristin received her undergraduate training at Mount Holyoke College and Williams College.
+She is pursuing her Masters of Social Work at Erikson Institute with expected matericulation in 2018.

 Dr. Jay Colker’s interest in Adlerian philosophy spans over 43 years.
 Jay earned his MA in Counseling Psychology at the Alfred Adler Institute in Chicago.
 Jay led Adler School’s Family Education Center for four years offering monthly open forum demonstrations to groups of over 200 attendees.
 He was an Adjunct Faculty Member at the Adler School of Professional Psychology, now Adler University for 7 years.
 Jay retired as the Director of the Center for Adlerian Practice and Scholarship at Adler University and as an associate professor the end of August 2017.
 He currently in an instructor teaching online.